liveview-native/live_view_native/guides/ex_doc_notebooks/stylesheets.md

 ### Reusable Classes

-It would be cumbersome to define a new class everytime we wanted to change the text color of an element, so we can instead dynamically inject variables within the class name.

-Currently, when compiling dynamic classes it's necessary to tell the rules parser how to compile the value.
+We can reuse classes by injecting variables within the class name.
+When injecting a variable, it's necessary to instruct the rules parser on how to parse the value.

 LiveView Native provides the following functions for that purpose: